Sexual Misconduct Policy - UTDBP3102

 - Did the person initiating sexual activity know that the other party was incapacitated?

 - Should a sober, reasonable person in the same situation have known that the other party was incapacitated?

-If the answer to either of these questions is "YES", the conduct is likely a violation of this Policy.
+If the answer to either of these questions is "YES", consent was absent and the conduct is likely a violation of this Policy.